 BioBricks and wood pellets are essentially the same product and compete for

 the same raw material: sawdust.
 The same market forces that affect the price

 of wood pellets will similarly affect the price of BioBricks.
 The availability of wood

 for sawdust, more than any other factor will determine the selling price.

 friendly home heating

-alternative to firewood or
+alternative to firewood and

-Each 2 pound brick is made
+heating oil.
+Each 2 pound brick

-from 100% compressed
+is made from 100%

 The extreme density of